JohnPlamoottil/se_project_express/README.md

 ## Prior to Submitting
 Before committing your code, make sure you edit the file `sprint.txt` in the root folder.

 The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12
+Only for sprints 12 and 13

 ## Project Functionality
 Users can: